daviskia/ada-project-deep-penguin/README.md

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.

-A first step would be to combine the different dataset.

-Second step would be essentially do all kind of graphs that could answer to upper questions : plotting the number of bikes used in funtion of year, time of day, station, uses duration.

-For a better visualisation of the uses of the bikes, we could draw multiple Montreal map containing the informations of public transportation, main bikes road and bixi main axis.

-Third step is answering to the questions.
-Was our hypothesis correct ?
-Do we see something unexpected ?
-Some dataset could be added to try to answer to other interesting questions coming, then repeat step 2 and 3 until we are satisfied.
+For the 11/11 :

+Extract the data of whether => Ariane
+How to do arrow on the map of Montreal => Kiara
+Get real time data (cap « city ») => Guillaume
+Use fiona / pyproj / geopanda / folium to treat spatial data in order to do good representation with the map of Montreal => Quentin

+For the 18/11 :

+End the analysis, answer to questions

+For the 25/11 : (milestone 2)
-To end, we should propose what could be added to/removed from this system to improve it, and what are the consequences we expect from our changes.
+What could be added to/removed from this system to improve it, and what are the consequences we expect from our changes.
 Would it also improve significantly social good ?

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.